AdobeDocs/pdfservices-api-documentation/src/pages/overview/2.2.0/index.md

 The PDF Extract API provides a method for developers to extract and structure content for use in a number of downstream applications including content republishing, workflow automation, content analysis, and data aggregation, management, and search.

 The PDF Extract API can be embedded into any application using the [PDFServices SDK](./pdf-services-api/index.md#sdk) for Node.js, Python, and Java.
-[Start with a PDF Extract Free Tier which includes 500 free Document Transactions per month.](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-extract-api)
+[Start with a Free Tier which includes 500 free Document Transactions per month.](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-extract-api)

 ## <span align="center" style="color:red;font-size:15px;vertical-align:middle;border:1px solid;padding-left:2px;padding-right:2px;">Available under Early Access Program</span><br/> PDF Accessibility Auto-Tag API for improving accessibility in PDFs